How it works - your 1, 2, 3 collection schedule

 - left on the boundary of your property

-- clearly visible to our collection crews - not tucked behind other bins
+- clearly visible to our collection crews and not tucked behind other bins

-If you do not put out AHP sacks for collection for three consecutive weeks, then the future collections will stop.
+If you do not have any AHP sacks to collect for 3 consecutive weeks, then future collections will stop.

 Your food waste bin will always be emptied no matter how little it contains.